soupeeli/soupeeli.github.io/_news/announcement_5.md

 related_posts: false
 ---

-One first-author paper has been accepted to **NeurIPS 2024** :sparkles:!
+Our paper on EEG-to-fMRI translation has been accepted to **NeurIPS 2024** :sparkles:!